maddadder/setup-neonkube/xcp-ng/ReadMe.md

 ```
 21. Build neonKUBE\Lib\Neon.Kube.Setup to embed/build the cluster-manifest.json file
 22. Change the debug launch profile to: `cluster setup root@beaky` OR `cluster setup root@aurus` where `beaky` is the name of your cluster defined by line one of cluster.yaml.
 Another option is `cluster setup root@beaky --upload-charts` OR `cluster setup root@aurus --upload-charts` if you want to upload the charts from source instead of it pulling from the image.
-23. Press play in the debugger
+23. Press play in the debugger.
+One time I had to delete the storage class for minio internal and then recreated it as a cstor storage class.
+Not sure why this was necessary (using the step below to get the pw)
 24. Once setup is complete you need to find the Url and password.
 The quick way is to check the log in `C:\Users\alice\.neonkube\log\master-0.log`.
 You can search for root and look for the password.
 For the Url you can search for `.neoncluster.io` and then navigate to neon-k8s.GUID.neoncluster.io in your browser.
 Another way is to log in to the dashboard by port fowarding.
 If you don't have the log file, here are the steps to create a sample user https://github.com/kubernetes/dashboard/blob/master/docs/user/access-control/creating-sample-user.md and port forward:
 ```
 cd C:\Users\alice\.neonkube\tools